top of page

 Through an open, motivation-based call, we selected a group of individuals with lived experiences of migration, interested in using storytelling as a method of expression and connection.
 The goal was to create an inclusive and supportive space for those whose voices are often underrepresented, offering them tools to share their stories and shape public dialogue.

-Storytelling Basecamp combines both in-person and online sessions to help participants develop their storytelling voices, build confidence, and connect with others through shared experiences.
+Storytelling Basecamp combined both in-person and online sessions to help participants develop their storytelling voices, build confidence, and connect with others through shared experiences.

-Between May 2025 and July 2025, participants engaged in a in a series of workshops led by experienced trainers.
+Between May 2025 and July 2025, participants engaged in a in a series of workshops led by experienced trainers, Anila Noor and Kourara Saliba.
 These sessions offered space to explore personal narratives, sharpen communication skills, and prepare for future public storytelling opportunities.

 Mentoring Period

-July to September 2025 – Storytelling mentoring sessions (Participants work individually or in small groups, with guidance from mentors from the NWC or partner networks.)
+July to September 2025 – Storytelling mentoring sessions (Participants worked individually and in small groups, with guidance from mentors from the NWC staff.

 Evaluation & Reflection